MicrosoftDocs/azure-management-docs/articles/azure-arc/system-center-virtual-machine-manager/set-up-and-manage-self-service-access-scvmm.md

 - Your SCVMM resources such as virtual machines, clouds, VM networks, and VM templates must be Azure enabled.
 - You must have **User Access Administrator** or **Owner** role at the scope (resource group/subscription) to assign roles to other users.

-## Provide access to use Arc-enabled SCVMM resources
+## Provide access to use Azure Arc-enabled SCVMM resources

 To provision SCVMM VMs and change their size, add disks, change network interfaces, or delete them, your users need to have permission on the compute, network, storage, and to the VM template resources that they will use.
 These permissions are provided by the built-in Azure Arc SCVMM Private Cloud User role.